JMGarCas/TOQUE2GO/README.md

 - Arrange an appointment with a chef for your events based on the number of people and date.
 - Check and manage all your arranged appointments.
 If you are a chef, accept or decline them.
 - Become a chef and show the world your mastery.
-- Wrtie and read reviews from other chefs.
+- Write and read reviews from other chefs.

 ## Installation